dsaiztc/AndroidBluetoothConnection/README.md

 Simple Android Bluetooth library for adding Bluetooth capabilities to your application.
 This library is composed by the following elements:

 - *BluetoothConnection* provides all methods for Bluetooth connection.
 - *BluetoothService* manages configuration and management of Bluetooth conections.
-It has a thread to make connections and other thread for establised connections.
+It has a thread to make connections and other thread for established connections.
-- *DeviceListActivity* show the user all Bluetooth devices availables.
-It could be not used if the Bluetooth connection has been done by pairing the Bluetooth device against Android Settings.
+- *DeviceListActivity* show to the user all available Bluetooth devices.
+It could not be used if the Bluetooth connection has been done by pairing the Bluetooth device against Android Settings.

 ## BluetoothConnectionSample
-For implementing Bluetooth connection on your application you have to configure some aspects.
+For implementing the Bluetooth connection on your application you have to configure some aspects.
 I will suppose that the IDE is Eclipse.

 - First of all, you must import *BluetoothConnection* project to your *workspace*.
 - Once it has been imported, make sure that it has been configured as *library* (go to *Project*->*Properties* (or *Alt+Enter*), in *Android* make sure *Is library* is checked).